 Predictable Revenue Stream

-One of the major advantages of cloud revenue to the vendor is its predictability and recurring nature.
-Some on-premise customers may not pay for annual license maintenance and they can continue to use the ERP that they purchased.
+One of the significant advantages of cloud revenue to the vendor is its predictability and recurring nature.
+Some on-premise customers may not pay for annual license maintenance, and they can continue to use the ERP that they purchased.
 But if they stop paying for Saas subscription, their access to ERP may be cut-off.

-Cloud ERP has lock-down effect on its customers.
-This increased”Stickiness” makes it more difficult for customers to change to another solution.
+Cloud ERP has a lock-down effect on its customers.
+This increased “Stickiness” makes it more difficult for customers to change to another solution.